purplebarber/backpack.tf-ws-service/README.md

 # backpack.tf-ws-service

-backpack.tf-ws-service is a script designed to connect to backpack.tf's websocket service and gather data.
+backpack.tf-ws-service is a script designed to connect to backpack.tf's websocket service and gather listing data.

+It also calls the backpack.tf snapshot endpoint frequently to ensure the data is kept up to date.

-This data is then stored in a MongoDB database.
+This listings are stored in a MongoDB database.

 ## Requirements
 + Python 3.10+
-+ MongoDB
++ A MongoDB instance running
++ A backpack.tf API token

 ## Installation